Ljuda212/Python_training/README.md

-# Repositotory for Python Training1
+# Repositotory for Python Training